vpatel888/Zip-Zap-Sales-Analysis/README.md

 ### Summary of Insights

 #### **Monthly Revenue:**
-* May had the most total revenue; September had the least total revenue
+* May had the most total revenue; September had the least total revenue.
-* The total revenue remained similar throughout the Summer months
+* The total revenue remained similar throughout the Summer months.
-* Electronics brought in the highest total revenue
+* Electronics brought in the highest total revenue.

 #### **Monthly Transactions:**
-* May had the most total transactions; September had the least total transactions
+* May had the most total transactions; September had the least total transactions.
-* Clothing brought in the highest total transactions
+* Clothing brought in the highest total transactions.

 #### **Monthly Average Transaction Value:**
 * February had the highest ATV; September had the least ATV.
-* ATV is the highest during the Winter months and the Summer Months
+* ATV is the highest during the Winter months and the Summer Months.
-* Beauty products have the highest ATV
+* Beauty products have the highest ATV.

  #### **Monthly Average Basket Size:**
 * March had the highest ABS; December had the lowest ABS.
-* ABS remained relatively consistent between September and November
+* ABS remained relatively consistent between September and November.
-* Clothing products have the highest ABS
+* Clothing products have the highest ABS.

 ### Dashboard